-For instance, if 100 rats were given 1,000 mg of ibuprofen and the dose proved to be lethal for 50 of them, we could accurately say that the LD50 for ibuprofen was 1,000 mg (this is a very loose generalization, and is not the actual LD50 for ibuprofen).
+For instance, if 100 rats consume 1,000 mg of ibuprofen and the dose proves lethal for 50 of them, we could accurately say that the LD50 for ibuprofen is 1,000 mg (this is a loose generalization, and is not the actual LD50 for ibuprofen).

-To be clear, clinical trials for an FDA-approved medicine do not have to disclose an LD50 for the drug in question.
+To be clear, clinical trials for an FDA-approved medicine do not have to disclose an LD50.
 There simply has to be clear pre-existing scientific evidence that establishes some form of toxicity for the compound.

-As such, the recent approval of Epidiolex did not disclose a specific LD50 or a human toxicity level for CBD oil.
+As such, the recent approval of Epidiolex did not disclose an LD50 or a human toxicity level for CBD.
 However, multiple previous studies have attempted to determine such a level for both cannabidiol (CBD) and 9-tetrahydrocannabinol (THC).

 How Much CBD Would it Take to Kill You?

-The toxicity levels for CBD (otherwise known as cannabidiol, which is the active ingredient in Epidiolex) are, in fact, listed by the federal government’s Toxicology Data Network.
-Three separate LD50’s have been determined from three different studies, spanning more than 70 years:
+The government’s Toxicology Data Network actually lists toxicity levels for CBD (otherwise known as cannabidiol, the active ingredient in Epidiolex).
+In fact, three separate LD50’s exist from three different studies spanning more than 70 years:

-- In 1946, the LD50 for cannabidiol in dogs was determined to be greater than 254 mg per kg of body weight, when administered intravenously.
+- The LD50 for cannabidiol in dogs was determined to be greater than 254 mg per kg of body weight when administered intravenously (1946)

-- In 1975, an LD50 was established in mice at 50mg per kg of body weight, when administered intravenously.
+- An LD50 was established in mice at 50mg per kg of body weight, when administered intravenously (1975)

-- In 1981, a report in Toxicology and Applied Pharmaocology show the LD50 for CBD to be 212 mg per kg of body weight when administered intravenously in monkeys.
+- A report in Toxicology and Applied Pharmacology showed the LD50 for CBD to be 212 mg per kg of body weight when administered intravenously in monkeys (1981)

 More recently, a 2011 article in Current Drug Safety observed toxic levels of CBD in rhesus monkeys when administered orally.
 Doses over 200 mg per kg of body weight proved to be fatal in some monkeys by way of respiratory arrest and cardiac failure, while 300 mg per kg of body weight resulted in “rapid death.”